 We begin our list of the Top 10 Rick Rubin Classic Rock Albums with one of the producer’s most recent superstar reclamation projects: boogie blues titans ZZ Top.
-Before he was tapped to join them in the studio, the three amigos from Tejas had gone nearly a decade since their most recent LP, ‘Mescalero,’ but with Rubin’s help they not only got back on the horse, but achieved the return-to-form fans were hoping for.
+Before he was tapped to join the group in the studio, the three amigos from Tejas had gone nearly a decade since their most recent LP, Mescalero, but with Rubin’s help they not only got back on the horse, but achieved the return-to-form fans hoped for.

 You’ll have to forgive us as we shy away from universally renowned platinum acts for a moment, but Chicago doom metal institution, Trouble, is but one of the many cult bands (see also Wolfsbane, The Four Horsemen, etc.) whose cause was championed by Rick Rubin — particularly during the formative years of his Def American label.
 And, via Trouble’s fourth, frankly spectacular 1990 LP, Rubin’s name did underground metal a great service by mere association, as it helped expose both the band and one of the finest doom albums of the decade.

 '12 Songs' (2005)Neil Diamond